 To help you ensure your brand is well maintained online, Debbie suggests creating a digital strategy that informs communications on relevant platforms such as website, social media, EDMs (electronic direct mail), blogs, webinars and other online programs.
 “Consider what you want to convey and the best way to interact with your clients,” she suggests.
 “You don’t necessarily need to be on all social media platforms, but ensure that you are excellent on the ones you choose to use.”

 5. Craft your language and tone

-Is your brand fun, youthful, creative, serious, adventurous, caring, sensual or down to earth?
-As Debbie explains, understanding your brand’s personality is essential to helping you craft the language and tone of your business.
+Is your brand fun, youthful, creative, serious, adventurous, caring, or down to earth?
+As Debbie explains, understanding your brand’s personality is essential in order for you to craft the language and tone of your business.

-Is your brand personality fresh, youthful and energetic, like Boost Juice Bar’s?
-If so, Debbie recommends using entertaining, fun words and energetic tones in your messaging.
-Alternatively, if your brand personality is serious, a more sober or thoughtful tone should be used.
+Is your brand's personality fresh, youthful and energetic, like Boost Juice Bar’s?
+If so, Debbie recommends using fun words and an energetic tone in your messaging.
+Alternatively, if your brand personality is serious, a more sombre or thoughtful tone could be effective.
 “Knowing your target audience is also essential in setting the correct tone and language to represent your brand,” Debbie says.

 6. Create a strong slogan